-Mrs Weitzel and Miss Powell lead an exciting project working with parents and carers.
-It was set up in September 2014 and has been very important in helping us provide an even stronger partnership between home and school.
+Mrs Weitzel and Miss Bucceri lead on this work representing the school working with our fantastic parents and carers.
+The forum has been running for over four years and has been very important in helping us provide an even stronger partnership between home and school.
 The school is very grateful to those who volunteer for the forum and for the time they are willing to give to help us work together for the benefit of the children.

 Our Parents' Forum is a group which:

 enables parents to meet, share ideas and feed back to the school

 gives parents a voice and enables them to contribute to school decision making